Phil's Handy Service: Keeping you up to date on all things Handyman.

 This is all part of the United States Environmental Protection Agency’s RRP Lead-Safe Rule, (TSCA) Section 402.
 Toxic Substance Control Act (TSCA).
 Its goal was to eliminate childhood lead poisioning by 2012.

 Here in Tampa, the days of the handyman installing doors and windows are over.

-The City of Tampa requires licensed professionals be hired
+The City of Tampa requires licensed professionals to be hired

 Phil's Handy Service is Tampa's number 1 Handyman.
 Voted best in service and satisfaction